DICE: Data-Efficient Clinical Event Extraction with Generative Models: Clinical Domain Event Extraction

 \subsection{Data Statistics}

-In Table \ref{table:data_stats}, we show the statistics for \dataname as well as the comparable values for two widely-used datasets for event extraction, ACE2005 \cite{doddington-etal-2004-automatic} and ERE-EN \cite{song-etal-2015-light}. \dataname differs from general-domain EE datasets because it contains fewer sentences than both datasets and the average occurrence of entities, triggers, and arguments per sentence is significantly higher.
-Note that the average length of the entities in \dataname are significantly greater.
+In \tbref{table:data_stats}, we show the statistics for \dataname as well as the comparable values for two widely-used EE datasets, ACE05 \cite{doddington-etal-2004-automatic} and ERE-EN \cite{song-etal-2015-light}. \dataname differs from general-domain EE datasets because it contains fewer sentences and the average occurrences of entities, triggers, and arguments per sentence are significantly higher.
+Note that the average length of the entities in \dataname is significantly longer.
 Besides single-span entities, there are also nested and discontinuous entities used as event arguments in \dataname.
-This indicates that \dataname fills an different niche than ACE2005 and ERE-EN and will provide a valuable benchmark for event extraction in a clinical setting with high mention density, as well as allowing for future work to adapt clinical case report domain-specific features.
+This demonstrates that \dataname fills a different niche than ACE05 and ERE-EN and provides a valuable benchmark for EE under a clinical setting with high mention density, and allowing for future work to adapt clinical case report domain-specific features.\looseness=-1